supersonic-xserver/ssX-e16/README.md

 - **Compiler:** Clang / LLVM / LLD
 - **Hardware:** AMD Ryzen 5800X3D / OpenMandriva environments

-*WE ARE SPARTACUS.
-WE ARE LAIN.
-We are the builders of the tools we need to stand up for what's right.*

 ---

 Don't try to escape